juliamarc/mal-tier-list-bbcode-gen/README.md

 ## Usage

-You can edit the `tiers.ods` file directly or create a copy of it.
+You can edit the [`tiers.ods` spreadsheet](https://github.com/juliamarc/mal-tier-list-bbcode-gen/raw/main/tiers.ods) directly or create a copy of it.
 I will show an example for `tiers.ods` here, but if your file is named differently replace `tiers` with your file's name.

-1. Fill out the `tiers.ods` file
+1. Fill out `tiers.ods`
 2. Run
     - `mal-tier-list-bbcode-gen tiers.ods` if you installed with pip
     - `python -m mal_tier_list_bbcode_gen tiers.ods` if you used `git clone`